 A house style covers everything about your business – from font, text size and spacing used digitally and in print and the tone of voice messages to how your company writes a number and date.
-Sticking to the house style will not only remove any confusion but create consistency.
+Sticking to the house style will remove any confusion and create consistency.

 “Referencing a brand style guide ensures that content distinguishes a brand from its competitors, and is cohesive.”
 (Source: Forbes)

 A house style will keep your brand in check and separate you from competitors in your industry.

 Business cards may be an old-school way of marketing your business, but it’s one that still works.
 There are several reasons why anyone wanting to promote their brand or business should always keep a few business cards with them.
 First of all, they’re accessible.
 You can pass them a business card no matter where you are or who you’re with.